-- Your teams understand the organization’s mission, objectives, stakeholders and activities as prioritized, and
+- Your teams understand the organization’s mission, objectives, stakeholders, and activities as prioritized.

-- Established and communicated its priorities for mission, business objectives and activities;
+- Established and communicated its priorities for the mission, business objectives, and activities.

-- Mapped its dependencies and critical functions for the delivery of critical services; and
+- Mapped its dependencies and critical functions for the delivery of critical services.

-- Established resilience requirements to support the delivery of critical services during normal operations as well as during an attack or under duress and during recovery.
+- Established resilience requirements to support the delivery of critical services during normal operations, during an attack, under duress, and during recovery.

 Cybersecurity risk managers and the board know, understand, and use your enterprise security policies, procedures, and processes to manage and monitor the organization’s regulatory, legal, risk, environmental, and operational requirements.